LONDON PIGMENT

 Purple Lac Lake Pigment

-Delve into rich, sumptuous, velvety purples with this exceptionally deep lac lake pigment.
-Produced in limited batches, it is crafted to a recipe dating back to the medieval period, carefully followed to ensure both permanence and stability.
+Delve into rich, sumptuous tones of velvety purple-red with this exceptionally deep lac lake pigment.
+Produced in limited batches, it is crafted to a recipe that traces its way back to the medieval period, carefully followed to ensure both permanence and stability.
+Each vial of pigment will produce approximately two half pans of watercolour paint.

 About Lac Dye